engineer613/file2gpio/README.md

 ### Assumptions and Modifications made

-While the coding challenge expected functions to be implemented which were implied to be running in the same thread, writing separate classes (with their own threads) to read from a file (FileReader), and to write the values read from file to the GPIO pins (GPIOWriter) lends itself to a cleaner architecture making it more flexible and modular.
+- While the coding challenge expected functions to read values from a file and written to GPIO pins to be implemented, writing separate classes (with their own threads) to read from a file (FileReader), and to write the values read from file to the GPIO pins (GPIOWriter) lends itself to a cleaner architecture making it more flexible and modular.

 - Since we're emulating video game controller commands, the GPIO value files are generated along with the hold durations for each 8-bit GPIO values like this: